WangYanru-NJU/myProjects/README.md

 **1. introduction**
 - Me and my teammates reconstructed ourselves using high precision human body acquisition system in our lab
 - Then we process our models through model mapping and bone binding
-- At last, animated state machine was used to make the model move
+- At last, animated state machine was used to make the model perform some actions
 - We released android apk,you can download and take a try!
 [our game.apk](https://drive.google.com/file/d/1dW38sMQTCv5-DcXqo3xVKJqTBD8pbdVc/view?usp=sharing)